digital-sustainability/oss-github-benchmark/README.md

 ![System Diagram](/assets/images/DBStructure.png)

-## Update Insitutions
+## Update Institutions

-Once someone has updated the github_repos.jsonn file and the pull request was merged, the new or updated insitution muss be added to the database.
+Once someone has updated the github_repos.json file and the pull request was merged, the new or updated insitution must be added to the database.

 This can be done in 4 easy steps: